Rotating black holes experience dynamical tides: Tidal response of a non-extremal Kerr black hole

 Given the fact that $N_{1}$ and $N_{2}$ are themselves complex, it is not obvious that the above response function is purely complex.
-In what follows, we will explore the above tidal response function in more detail and discuss its various limits, before commenting on the vanishing/non-vanishing of dynamical TLNs for an arbitrary rotating BH.
-Another point must be emphasized, the above response function is strictly valid for non-extremal BH, as in the extremal limit, the $P_{+}$ diverges.
-This is because of the choice of the coordinate $z$, which is ill-behaved in the $a\to M$ limit.
-Hence we will discuss the tidal response of an extremal BH in a separate section.
+In what follows, we will explore the above tidal response function in more detail and discuss its various limits, before commenting on the vanishing/non-vanishing of dynamical TLNs for an arbitrarily rotating BH.
+Another point that must be emphasized is that the above response function is strictly valid for non-extremal Kerr BH.
+This is because in the extremal limit $P_{+}$ diverges.
+This is due to the choice of the coordinate $z$, which is ill-behaved in the $a\to M$ limit.
+This is why we have discussed the tidal response of an extremal Kerr BH separately.